pmatigakis/flightbot/README.md

 3. Copy fgcontrol.xml from the flightgear/protocol directory to Flightgear's Protocol directory

 4. Create a variable named FLIGHTBOT_HOME that is pointing to FlightBot's installation path.

+## Usage
-5. Go to the scripts directory and start Flightgear with the following command.
+1. Go to the scripts directory and start Flightgear with the following command.

     ./start_fg.sh

+2. Pause Flightgear so that you have time to load an autopilot.

-6. Run the fdm data viewer using the following command
+3. Run FlightBot using the following command

-    ./run_fdm_viewer.sh
+    ./run_flightbot.sh

-7. Run the sample autopilot using the following command
+4. Load the sample autopilot.py from the autopilots/simple directory

-    ./run_jython_autopilot.sh ../autopilots/simple

 # Documentation
 There isn't any documentation yet.
 However you can check how the sample autopilot at